ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/subdaily_details/subdaily_model_and_missing_data.md

 ### Simple data gaps

 Your data might simply be incomplete and have missing data through the time series.
-Note that the main problems only arise if you have **missing data during the acclimation window**, because this prevents the calculation of the realised values of $\xi$,
+Note that the main problems only arise if you have missing data **during the acclimation window**, because this prevents the calculation of the realised values of $\xi$,
 $V_{cmax25}$ and $J_{max25}$ at the subdaily time scale.
 Missing values at other points in the daily cycle simply lead to missing predictions at individual observations.

-You can fix this problem by interpolating your missing data, possibly using methods from the :mod:`scipy.interpolate` module.
-With sparse missing data, you may also be able to use the `allow_partial_data` option, but if any day has _no_ valid data during the acclimation window for a variable, the model will still fail.
+You can fix this problem in a few ways:

+* With sparse missing data, you may be able to simply use the `allow_partial_data` option to ignore the missing data when calculating daily means.
+* However if any day has *no* valid data during the acclimation window for a variable, then the partial data calculation will still result in missing data in the daily average values.
+The optimal behaviour for the day cannot be calculated and hence the realised values cannot be calculated.
+In this case, the `allow_holdover` option may help resolve the problem.
+* It may also be easier to interpolate your missing data, possibly using methods from the :mod:`scipy.interpolate` module, and avoid having to use these options.

 ### Incomplete start and end days

 It is common for observation data to start or end part way through a day, often as a result of converting UTC times to local time.
-If the observations on the first and last day only _partly cover the acclimation window_, then there is effectively missing acclimation data.
+If the observations on the first and last day only *partly cover the acclimation window*, then there is effectively missing acclimation data.

-You could simply truncate the data to complete days or extrapolate the data to fill in the missing start and/or end observations.
-Using the subdaily model options:

 * The `allow_holdover` option will skip over the first day - you will not get predictions until the following day, but then the rest of the calculations will continue as normal.
 * The `allow_partial_data` will allow the estimation of optimal values on the first and last days and extend the predictions to the start of the data.
+* You could also simply truncate the data to complete days or extrapolate the data to fill in the missing start and/or end observations.

 ### Undefined behaviour in the P Model